Mjavan/UQ_LSN_19F/README.md

 `python UQ_LSN_19F/test.py`

 ### Data:
-For training the model we used both synthetic data and real data that can be found in the folder `Data` under `realData` and ``.
-For test set we only used real data.
+For training the model we used both synthetic data and real data that can be found in the folder `Data` under `realData` and `artificialData`.
+For test set we only used real data that can be found in `testrealData` in `Data`.